johnwesterman/illumio_core/README.md

 ```
 Written by John Westerman.
 Illumio, Inc.
-Serial number for this document is 20210324002135;
+Serial number for this document is 20210324220947;
 Version 2021.3
-Wednesday March 24, 2021 00:21
+Wednesday March 24, 2021 22:09

 Things I changed:
 1. Introduction of CentOS8 notes and process.
 As of this writing installing the PCE on CentOS8 is not supported.
 2. A few notes on how to upgrade the PCE/UI.
 3. Move to markdown language for better display on github.
-4. Added more on setting up and running a multi-node cluster (MNC)
+4. Added more on setting up and running a multi-node cluster (MNC).
+5. Focus on the ability to cut and pasted from this document into a command line as-is.
 ```

 ## Install base packages: